Stay Updated, Get Involved

 EPA provides Technical Assistance Grants (TAGs) to community groups so residents can hire a technical advisor for independent review of the cleanup.
 The Eagle River Watershed Council, Eagle Mine Ltd., is the current TAG recipient.
 EPA is committed to working with members from this group and the broader community surrounding the Eagle Mine Superfund site.

-For more information on EPA technical assistance opportunities, what’s going on, how to get involved, and/or how to be included on the site contact list, please contact Jennifer Chergo (email@example.com), EPA Community Involvement Coordinator.
-Also, please see Public Participation Opportunities in the front page sidebar for news and updates on how to get involved.
+For more information on EPA technical assistance opportunities, what’s going on, how to get involved, and/or how to be included on the site contact list, please contact Jennifer Chergo (firstname.lastname@example.org), EPA Community Involvement Coordinator.
+Also, please see Public Participation Opportunities for news and updates on how to get involved.